SK-EID/smart-id-java-client/README.md

 ### Short confirmation message with PIN

 If confirmation message fits to 60 characters then this is the most common choice.
-Every Smart-ID app supports this interaction flow and there is no need to provide any fallbacks to this interaction.
+Every Smart-ID app supports this interactionDeprecated flow and there is no need to provide any fallbacks to this interactionDeprecated.

 ```java
 SmartIdSignature smartIdSignature = client